Gaza medics say Israel targeting ambulances, health facilities

 “This morning we had a beautiful young girl with really indescribable facial injuries, whose mother is a doctor at al-Shifa and was killed when their home was targeted.”

 Abu-Sittah added that the hospitals were full and were starting to run low on supplies.

-“And it’s only day four,” he said.
+“It’s all about a collapsing health system — the fact that there are 5,000 wounded in a health system with 2,500 bed-capacity,” he said.
+“It’s about patients not being able to get to the operating room space before there are no more operating rooms available.”

 MSF’s Safi said the organisation had already used half of its emergency provisions, which it schedules to last two months in times of crisis.